Skip to content

 Pearson correlation coefficient

-Compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches
+How to compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches

 In the 1st post of this series, I have motivated a simple method for constructing confidence ellipses for assumedly Bivariate Normal Distributions [BVD] or at least approximate BVDs.
 A reader has asked me, whether one can prove more rigidly that the proposed method of C. Schelp is equivalent to other BVD-based methods.
-Well, in this post we show that the… Read More »Compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches
+Well, in this post we show that the… Read More »How to compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches

 Confidence ellipses based on covariance matrix

-Compute confidence ellipses – I – simple method based on the Pearson correlation coefficient
+How to compute confidence ellipses – I – simple method based on the Pearson correlation coefficient

 This post was motivated by a publication of Carsten Schelp [1].
 Actually, a long time ago.
 I used his results in 2021, when I had to plot confidence ellipses during the analysis of statistical (multivariate) vector distributions produced a Machine Learning algorithm.
 So, all acknowledgements belong to Schelp’s work.
-However, his ideas have also triggered some of my own efforts… Read More »Compute confidence ellipses – I – simple method based on the Pearson correlation coefficient
+However, his ideas have also triggered some of my own efforts… Read More »How to compute confidence ellipses – I – simple method based on the Pearson correlation coefficient

 Contours of a bivariate normal distribution